What is endometriosis?

 Endometriosis is probably the most misdiagnosed condition in all of women’s health.
 Diagnosing endometriosis is complicated because the symptoms of endometriosis can often be caused by other conditions.
 This can lead to years of needless suffering, as I discussed on The Doctors TV Show.

 While a laparoscopy is the only way to confirm a diagnosis of endometriosis with 100% accuracy, a doctor’s experience in treating the condition can help address pain or infertility much sooner and more effectively.
-That’s why it’s so critical to see a doctor with extensive experience in treating endometriosis.
-Tragically, most patients who come to my office having suffered for 10 years or more.
+That’s why it’s critical to see a doctor with extensive experience treating endometriosis.
+Tragically, most patients who come to my office have suffered for 10 years or more.

 How effective is laparoscopic surgery for endometriosis?